AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * CNTBF-298: Remove jcr:uuid from CC exported packages.
 * SKYOPS-83910: Fix concurrency issues found in SKYOPS-82371.
 * GRANITE-52876: Update to com.adobe.granite.ui.content 0.8.1448.
-* GRANITE-53088: Regression introduced by the fix of SITES-11992.
 * GUIDES-14445: Native PDF generation fails with an error related to getting dependencies for Node.js.
 * GUIDES-16961: The title with `<conref>` doesn't resolve in the Baseline and Translation dashboards of the Web Editor.
 * GUIDES-17283: When selecting the **Use metadata added in the topicmeta** option, the metadata properties are not propagated in the document proprieties of the Native PDF output.